I was printing masks for my local hospital when suddenly my smoothieware board bit the dust!

 I also got an enclosure made by a family member to keep the temperatures inside up and to also dampen the noise.

 I received a non-working Stihl 015L Chainsaw the other day to repair.
 I disassembled and took apart the carburetor where years of neglect and ethanol fuel had taken its toll.
-After cleaning everything out and a new set of gaskets I got it started and went to town on a dead tree in my backyard.
-After I quickly realized the tree was starting to smoke and I wasn’t making much progress through the branches.
-After examining the chain I came to conclusion that… the chain was as dull as a butter knife.
+After cleaning everything out and a installing a new set of gaskets I got it started and went to town on a dead tree in my backyard.
+Immediately after starting I realized the tree was starting to smoke and I wasn’t making much progress through the branches.
+After examining the chain I came to conclusion that the chain was as dull as a butter knife.
 I also noticed that the chain would rotate around the bar even when the motor was idling.
 The service manual said to adjust the idle throttle if this was happening, but even when the motor was about to die it was idling so slow the chain was still turning.

 Being quite the novice at sharpening chainsaws I decided to get a new chain instead.
-Looking online I found a few forums talking about upgrading the 015L from 1/4″ to 3/8″ pitch.
+Looking online I found a few forums talking about upgrading the 015L from the harder to find 1/4″ chain to the more common 3/8″ pitch chain.